 When can ‘at risk’ be recommended?

 It is most commonly recommended by the advisory committee as an outcome of a progress review meeting.
-The panel will aim to identify (with your assistance) why the progress milestones or expectations were not met and what support will be provided or can be accessed.
+The committee will aim to identify (with your assistance) why the progress milestones or expectations were not met and what support will be provided or can be accessed.
 ‘At risk’ will give you the opportunity to get back on track.

 How long can I be ‘at risk’?

 The length of an 'at risk' period is determined by your advisory committee.
 The length determined will provide enough time to complete the tasks necessary to make satisfactory progress.
 In most cases the duration will be around three months for a graduate researcher studying full time; unless you are ‘at risk’ for failure to submit or attend a review, which is usually 10 business days.
 When ‘at risk’ is combined with an extension to your probationary candidature, the period will end when you reach the maximum probationary candidature specified in policy.